Montana - #16

 Residents of Big Sky country enjoy ample personal freedom and good fiscal policy, but regulatory policy has seen a worrying, long-term decline in both absolute and relative terms.

 Montana’s tax burden is well below the national average.
-State taxes have held steady over the past several years at about 5.0 percent of personal income.
+Insurance freedom is middling, as the state imposes some restrictions on rating criteria but has gone to “file and use” for most lines.
+It joined the Interstate Insurance Product Regulation Compact in 2013–14.
+There is a general ban on sales below cost, and medical facilities and moving companies both face entry barriers.
+On lawsuit freedom it is slightly above average (less vulnerable to abusive suits).
+State taxes have held steady over the last several years at about 5 percent of adjusted personal income.
 Local taxes spiked in FY 2009 but have settled down since to about 3.1 percent of income.
 Montanans have virtually no choice in local government, as counties control half of local taxes.
-Montana’s debt burden has fallen from 20.3 percent of income in FY 2007 to 13.3 percent now.
-Subsidies are low, and government employment is slightly higher than average.
+Montana’s debt burden has fallen from 20.2 percent of income in FY 2007 to 12.2 percent now.
+Government employment and consumption have fallen since the Great Recession and are now slightly better than average.
 Overall, Montana has posted consistent gains on fiscal policy over the time period we analyze.